Freedom Monument in Riga Memorial site

 During the Soviet occupation, the Soviet authorities wanted to dismantle the Freedom Monument, but legend has it that Soviet sculptor Vera Mukhina advocated for the preservation of the monument, emphasizing its artistic and emotional value to the Latvian people.

-Rauna Freedom Monument or Monument to the members of Rauna parish who fell in the First World War and the War of Independence
+Rauna Freedom Monument or Monument to the memory of the members of the Rauna parish who fell in the First World War and the Freedom Struggles

-The origins of the idea of the Rauna Freedom Monument can be traced back to August 21, 1929, when the head of the city of Cēsis and the head of the Cēsis district invited the most prominent public employees of Rauna parish to a meeting, calling to honor the acquisition of freedom and build a monument in Rauna.
+The origins of the idea for the Rauna Freedom Monument can be traced back to August 21, 1929, when the mayor of Cēsis and the head of Cēsis district invited the most prominent public figures of Rauna parish to a meeting, inviting them to honor the achievement of freedom and build a monument in Rauna.